Gizmotronn/starsailors/stellarios/cplusplus/settingup.md

+# C++ Development Map

+* [Setting Up](http://acord-robotics.github.io/starsailors/settingup) - What to do to start learning and developing with C++

+# About

+C++, a coding language based off of C, is an incredibly popular language for developers and can be used to develop Windows & Android applications.
+This page is going to be talking about what I do when I start learning C++, including installing a text editor (I'm using Visual Studio), adding a compiler, etc.

+I'd recommend checking out this video here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vLnPwxZdW4Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Setting up for C++

 To create and edit C++ files, we're going to need a text editor.
 I'm going to be using  [Visual Studio Code](https://code.visualstudio.com/).
 Any text editor will work, but I'd recommend against using Microsoft Word, or google docs.

-I'd recommend checking out this video here:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/vLnPwxZdW4Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 IDEs (Integrated Development Environments) are good text editors as well.